Skip to main content

 File format

-The default file format for downloading QR codes is an SVG (Vector) file, but you can also download them as PNG and JPEG files/
+The default file format for downloading QR codes is an SVG (Vector) file, but you can also download them as PNG and JPEG files.

-Include GTIN as a footer
+Include GTIN (barcode number) as a footer

-When you switch on this toggle, it allows you to encode other supply chain data into your QR codes alongside the GTIN.
-This information is embedded in the URL that the QR code represents, meaning this data can be retrieved by other stakeholders in the supply chain upon scanning the code.
-For example, encoding the batch number could be used to support your customers identifying whether they have bought an item that has been recalled due to a safety concern.
+When you switch on the toggle labelled Encode application identifiers it allows you to add other supply chain data into your QR codes along with the GTIN.
+This information is embedded in the URL that the QR code represents, meaning this data can be retrieved by other stakeholders in the supply chain upon scanning the QR code.

-A Batch (or Lot) number can be added as free text, but to meet GS1 Digital Link standards it must be between 0-20 characters long and cannot include characters £, $, or ^ (from a technical perspective it must only containt characters from the GS1 82-character encodable character set).
+A Batch (or Lot) number can be added as free text, but to meet GS1 Digital Link standards it must be between 0-20 characters long and cannot include characters £, $, or ^ (from a technical perspective it must only contain characters from the GS1 82-character encodable character set).

 CPV (Consumer Product Variant) can be added as free text, but to meet GS1 Digital Link standards it must be between 0-20 characters long and cannot include characters £, $, or ^ (from a technical perspective it must only containt characters from the GS1 82-character encodable character set).